Macrometacorp/c84j/README.md

 # C8 Java SDK

-> Note: This SDK is not being maintained anymore.
+> Note: This SDK is not being actively maintained.

 ## Compile Java SDK